epykure/epyk-studio/README.md

 Presentation
 ================================
-Epyk-studio is a module on top of Epyk-ui in order to facilitate the use of the various features available.
+Epyk-studio is a module on top of Epyk-ui that has been created to facilitate the use of the various features available.
-As Epyk-ui is the transpiler to Javascript and web artifacts on few (around 200) components are available.
+Since Epyk-ui is the transpiler to Javascript and web artifacts, only a few components (around 200) are available.

-Epyk-studio will facilitate the use of components by using pre defined styles according to the type of websites.
+Epyk-studio will facilitate the use of components by using pre-defined styles according to the type of websites.
-Epyk-studio will provide some helpers and shortcut to design:
+Epyk-studio also provides some helpers and shortcuts to design:

 - blog pages
 - event pages
-- shops
+- shops pages
 - ad for app
-- picture / video gallery
+- pictures / videos gallery

-Those pages will generate proper HYML pages which can then be hosted in any company.
+Those pages will generate proper HYML pages which can then be hosted by any company.
-There is no need to buy something specific to use Epyk and also to publish your work.
+There is no need to buy something specific to use Epyk nor to publish your work.

 Quickstart
 ================================

-As Epyk-studio is still only available as a Python package to use it you would need to follow the below steps
+As Epyk-studio is still only available as a Python package, you would need to follow the below steps in order to use it:

 Install Epyk